Paraphrasing Techniques for Maritime QA system: Observations and Discussions

 \begin{itemize} \item With the finding in Table \ref{tab:experiment_1} we observe that paraphrasing is a powerful technique to improve the performance of the final QA system without additional human efforts.

-\item Table \ref{tab:qb_paraphrasing} shows that with only 10\% additional paraphrased questions (using Quillbot) we are able to increase the average F1 by 3.32\% and with further 10\% additional paraphrased questions, F1 increases by 4.47\%.
+\item Table \ref{tab:qb_paraphrasing} shows that with only 10\% additional paraphrased questions (using Quillbot) we are able to increase the average F1 by 3.32 percent points and with further 10\% additional paraphrased questions, F1 increases by 4.47 percent points.
 We can conclude that a small portion of high quality paraphrased data would be sufficient for training semantic parsers.

 \item Among languages we choose for Back-Translation paraphrasing in TABLE \ref{tab:diversity}, Chinese shows the lowest BLEU score and the highest diverse paraphrased questions.
 Subsequently, the semantic parser (RoBERTa-base) demonstrates a better performance with Chinese compare to the other two languages (i.e. Spanish and Telugu).
 Further analyses is required to investigate the impact of amount of filtering data and diversity on parsers' performance.